EdgeApp/edge-server-tools/README.md

 - `documents` will be uploaded to the database, unless a document with matching contents exists.
 - `templates` will be uploaded to the database, unless a document with the same name exists.
 - `syncedDocuments` will be kept in sync by subscribing to the changes feed.
+- `replicatorSetup` is a list of machines to replicate the database with, in the form of a `syncedDocument<ReplicatorSetupDocument>`.
+For this to work, `setupDatabase` needs to receive a `currentCluster` string argument that maps to a valid cluster name in the replicator list.

 ### syncedDocument